top of page

 Web_Photo_Editor.png

-I am a Research Scientist at Indiana University, Department of Intelligent Systems Engineering.
-I am working on the intersection of scientific visualization and molecular dynamics.
-I have a strong background in computational chemistry simulating different nanostructures, such as polymers, graphene, fullerenes, and carbon nanotubes.
-I also develop software to visualize these structures as they evolve in time.
-These days I am extending my work to all kinds of dynamics from particles colliding to flocking simulations and network dynamics.
-Beside my research, I teach data science on-ramp courses focused on principles of machine learning and implementation of machine learning algorithms in different programming languages.
+I am a Research Scientist at Indiana University's Department of Intelligent Systems Engineering, where I specialize in scientific visualization and molecular dynamics.
+My research background is in computational chemistry, particularly in simulating various nanostructures like polymers, graphene, fullerenes, and carbon nanotubes.
+In addition to developing software for visualizing these structures as they evolve over time, I also teach courses on data science on-ramp, with a focus on the principles of machine learning and the implementation of machine learning algorithms using various programming languages.

-I received my PhD in Physical Chemistry from the University of Sherbrooke (Canada) at Laboratory of Physical Chemistry of Matter (LPCM), under supervision of Professor Armand Soldera.
-My PhD thesis entitled "Atomistic Simulation of Fluoropolymers: Impact of Regio-defects on Characterization of Polyvinylidene Fluoride" addresses the molecular simulation of polymers.
-The objective of my thesis was to understand the link between molecular and macroscopic systems of polymers by combining simulation, experiments and theory.
-During my PhD, I had the honour of being a co-author in the book entitled "Handbook of Fluoropolymer Science and Technology".
-I'm the author of several publications in renowned international journals including Polymer and Polymer Science.
+I earned my PhD in Physical Chemistry from the Laboratory of Physical Chemistry of Matter (LPCM) at the University of Sherbrooke in Canada, under the supervision of Professor Armand Soldera.
+My doctoral research focused on the molecular simulation of polymers, with my thesis titled "Atomistic Simulation of Fluoropolymers: Impact of Regio-defects on Characterization of Polyvinylidene Fluoride " The goal of my research was to bridge the gap between molecular and macroscopic systems of polymers through the integration of simulation, experiments, and theory.
+I had the privilege of being a co-author of the book "Handbook of Fluoropolymer Science and Technology" during my PhD, and I have published multiple papers in prestigious international journals such as Polymer and Polymer Science.

 EXPERIENCE